DPDK/dpdk/doc/guides/nics/mlx5.rst

   Matching Geneve TLV option without specifying data is not supported.
   Matching Geneve TLV option with ``data & mask == 0`` is not supported.

+  .. _geneve_parser_api:

+  - A parser API (``rte_pmd_mlx5_create_geneve_tlv_parser``)
+    is available under these conditions:

+    - Supported only in HW steering (``dv_flow_en`` = 2).
+    - Supported only when ``FLEX_PARSER_PROFILE_ENABLE`` = 8.
+    - Supported for FW version **xx.37.0142** and above.

+    Each physical device has 7 DWs for GENEVE TLV options.
+    Partial option configuration is supported,
+    mask for data is provided in parser creation indicating which DWs configuration is requested.
+    Only masked data DWs can be matched later as item field using flow API.

+    - Matching of ``type`` field is supported for each configured option.
+    - However, for matching ``class`` field, the option should be configured with ``match_on_class_mode=2``.
+      One extra DW is consumed for it.
+    - Matching on ``length`` field is not supported.

+    Although the parser is created per physical device, this API is port oriented.
+    Each port should call this API before using GENEVE OPT item, but its configuration must use the same options list with same internal order configured by first port.

+    Calling this API for different ports under same physical device doesn't consume more DWs, the first one creates the parser and the rest use same configuration.

 - VF: flow rules created on VF devices can only match traffic targeted at the configured MAC addresses (see ``rte_eth_dev_mac_addr_add()``).